JonathanOppenheimer/peru-elections-ocr/README.md

 ---

 ### Additional Notes

-- **Templates**: To improve signature detection, it's important to have accurate templates of the empty signature boxes for `numobs1`, `numobs2`, and `numobs3`.
-These templates can be manually selected using the post-processed images generated by the system.
+- **Template Quality**: The quality of signature detection heavily depends on the templates used.
+Ensure templates are generated from clean, empty forms.
-- **Performance Considerations**: If you notice any false positives or issues with the SSIM similarity score, try adjusting the SSIM threshold in the `template_match_signature_area` function.
+- **Performance Tuning**: Adjust the SSIM threshold in `template_match_signature_area()` if experiencing false positives/negatives.
+- **Batch Processing**: For large datasets, use the batch processing feature with appropriate batch sizes to optimize memory usage.